You are here

 Approving induction programs

-Colorado’s 178 school districts are required to provide induction programs for new educators, and new educators must successfully complete an induction program to earn a Colorado teaching license.
-Click here for more about the approval process and forms for program approval.
+Colorado’s 178 school districts are required to provide induction programs for new educators, and new educators must successfully complete an induction program to earn a Colorado professional teaching license.
+Learn more about educator induction.

 To help Colorado school districts enhance induction programs, CDE disseminates funds to districts through Title IIA of the federal Elementary and Secondary Education Act.
-Click here for more about how these federal funds help districts improve support to new educators.
+Learn more about how these federal funds help districts improve support to new educators.

 Surveying new educators